patrickfatrick/marky-marked/README.md

 </script>
 ```

-You can also use any element as the container but you'll have to do the initialization in your Javascript.
+You can also use any element as the container but you'll have to reference the container element in your Javascript.

 ```html
 <mark-wahlberg></mark-wahlberg>